-JM: We continue to hold a low net invested position in the flagship global equity portfolio - the Platinum International Fund, but there is a lot to buy.
+JM: It's mid-to-late June, and we continue to hold a low net invested position in the flagship global equity portfolio, but there is a lot to buy.
 What are we reflecting in that behaviour in our own exposure?

 CS: It comes back to some of the guideposts that we can use and also to the start of our conversation - the repricing in markets, with most broad indices falling roughly 20% over the past six months.
 But let's put that into context, a 20% decline is a garden variety fall.
 If you look at a 90-year period in history, there will probably be 25 occasions where markets fell 20% or more.
 When you have a new and novel problem, and we've had three examples of that in the last 20 years, being the tech wreck, global financial crisis and global Covid shutdown, over those periods, markets fell roughly 40% on each occasion.
 So, that provides a band of where sentiment can take investors.
 This time, we have both inflation and a bubble popping.
 We never know how bad that will be for the market, but we do know it's unlikely to be a garden variety style of problem.
+We can then compare that with other measures of sentiment, and that sense of apathy by investors needs to be considered - are they still excited to buy now after a 10-year or 15-year bull market?
+Or are they starting to disengage?
+We suspect that we're not quite there yet, and the best measure is when opportunities are completely plentiful.